Effect-TS/effect/.changeset/green-lions-jog.md

 "@effect/platform-browser": patch
 ---

-added Stream.fromEventListener, and BrowserStream.{fromWindowEventListener, fromDocumentEventListener} for constructing a stream from addEventListener
+added Stream.fromEventListener, and BrowserStream.{fromEventListenerWindow, fromEventListenerDocument} for constructing a stream from addEventListener